Email Channel

 Attachments

 Agents can attach files to outbound email replies.
-Attachments are also preserved on inbound emails—when a customer sends an email with attachments, they are stored and linked to the ticket as EmailAttachment records, accessible from the ticket detail view.
+Attachments are also preserved on inbound emails — when a customer sends an email with attachments, they are stored and linked to the ticket for easy access from the ticket detail view.

 Tips & Best Practices